-Church of St. Catherine was erected in the second half of the 13th century.
+The church of St. Catherine was erected in the second half of the thirteenth century, closer to the end of that century.
 Originally it was created nave and chancel, in the late Middle Ages the tower was also added.
 In the 16th century, the interior and furnishings of the temple were enriched.
 In 1505, an altar of an unknown artist was inserted, from this work called the Master of the Altar from Gościszowice, and in 1592 a music choir was made from the foundation of the von Kittlitz family.
 During the expansion carried out in the seventeenth century, the sacristy was added, the vault in the presbytery was replaced with a polychrome ceiling, and the windows were rebuilt and the original entrance in the southern wall of the presbytery was walled up.
 It was probably at that time that the façades were plastered.
 In the second half of the 17th century, the tombstone of the von Kittlitz family was added.
 After the Second World War, the church was renovated several times, among others, the shingle roof was replaced with sheet metal and later with tiles, the façades were cleaned of plaster and the interiors were renovated.

 Webpage zabytek.pl, Kościół fil. pw. św.
 Katarzyny Gościeszowice.